 Eddie has deep ties to South Carolina and the law firm.
 He is a native of South Carolina and has lived in the state his entire life.
 Eddie’s late father, E.W.
 Laney, was one of the firm’s early partners.
-Eddie was employed as a law clerk by the firm during law school and has been employed with Turner Padget as a lawyer since he was admitted to practice.
+Eddie was employed as a law clerk by the firm during law school and has worked with Turner Padget as a lawyer since he was admitted to practice.

 - Obtained summary judgment on a claim for underinsured motorist coverage for injuries sustained in a drive-by shooting.